Merci4dev/Python_public_API/README.md

 # Public API built with python, postgresql, fastapi, SQLAlchemy alembic...

+# Location
+    This API is hosted in a ubuntu server

 # Instructions to run this API
     1 Create a virtual environment
         virtualenv -p python3 env